Anders (Dragon Age): Appearances

-Reception
+Critical reception

 Anders is a divisive character.
 Mattie Brice, writing for PopMatters, observed that Anders' actions intertwines anger and sympathy "in an uncomfortable knot", and that the general reception of his actions has been negative.
 Writing for Kotaku, Hayley Williams placed the character last on her 2015 list which ranked 51 companions from the Mass Effect and Dragon Age games.
 She complained that his "terrible characterization in Dragon Age II was only made worse by the fact that he was genuinely likable and interesting in his first appearance in Awakening", and insisted that there was no resemblance between the two iterations of the Anders character "aside from his odd feathery shoulders".
 John Walker from Rock, Paper, Shotgun contrasted the character's different characterization in Dragon Age II from his original appearance as "the formerly fantastically grumpy character from Awakenings", claiming "they emasculated him to become such a weedy drip".
 On the other hand, Ligman argued that Dragon Age II delivered "some of the strongest character-driven storytelling that we've seen out of a Bioware title" in spite of its limitations, noting that she would accept "poorer production values as a more than acceptable trade off" if she gets characters "even half as dynamic as Anders".
 PC Gamer's Chris Thursten empathized with Anders, appreciating the moments when his sense of humor "surfaces above the broody spirit of vengeance that inhabits him"; by contrast, "the final, tragic, explosive expression of his frustration at the treatment of mages" is considered a highlight by Thursten of Hawke's decade-long exploration of relationships with their companions in Kirkwall.